Tuesday, April 1, 2025

 Happy Wednesday!

-**Disclaimer: You may be charged a fee to read The Oil and Gas Journal’s article in addition please confirm dates with FERC. **
+**Disclaimer: You may be charged a fee to read the gCaptain’s article. **

 Happy Tuesday!

-If you would like help in looking into how to clean up your emissions and pollutants in the transportation of your liquid product or see what’s beneath your feet, contact us via the email in the blog and check out our ESC's website!
+If you would like help in looking into how to move your liquids and reduce your emissions, contact us via email in the Blog and check out our ESC website!

-**Disclaimer: You may be charged a fee to read the Associated Press’ article. **
+**Disclaimer: You may be charged a fee to read the gCaptain’s article. **

 **Disclaimer: You may be charged a fee to read The Oil and Gas Journal’s article. **

-U.S. Energy Information Administration (EIA) released their Heating Oil and Propane Update, and it is now available on their website!
+U.S. Energy Information Administration (EIA) released their Monthly STEO Report; it is now available on their website!

-The US Energy Information Administration (EIA) released their Heating Oil and Propane Update for week ending September 20, 2024, it is now available on the EIA website.
+The U.S. Energy Information Administration (EIA) released their Monthly STEO Report for week ending March 14, 2025, is now available from the EIA website.

 Don’t forget to check out our ESC website!
-We are always here to help you out with your next project to move your liquid product or help you find out what’s beneath your feet to reduce your emissions!
+We are always here to help you out with your next hydrocarbon project to move your product or help you reduce your emissions!
+You may reach us by the email in the Blog!

 Don’t forget to follow our Blog to hear more on the ever-changing energy and marine industry!